All Restaurants in Salzburg

 Restaurant Goldene Ente

-The Golden Duck in a Renaissance building — Austrian classics elevated with French technique, steps from Mozart's birthplace.
+The Golden Duck in a Renaissance building — Austrian classics refined with French technique, steps from Mozart's birthplace.

 Salzburg, Austria